PlutoGamerpro/Kid-Spil-Tal-Udfordringsspil/README.md

 ```
 ## ⏳ StartCountdown
 - Initializes the countdown timer to 20 seconds and updates the UI to display the starting time with an hourglass emoji.

-## 🔄 StartContinuousUpdate
-- Starts an asynchronous continuous update loop that checks if all text boxes are filled every 16 milliseconds, simulating a frame rate of approximately 60 FPS
  ```csharp
 private void StartCountdown()
 {